judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

   - **Answer:**  Find and create professional means to share Egypt's realities in the west.
 How to grow this and how to scale it.
 - I suggested a media relations organization with Government advisement.
 He suggested that the government not be too close to any such efforts to avoid suspicion and lack of credibility.

-{% cloudinary /assets/images/2015/10/amb-hamdi-sanad-loza-deputy-foreign-minister-african-affairs.jpeg caption="" alt="" %}
+{% cloudinary post-image /assets/images/2015/10/amb-hamdi-sanad-loza-deputy-foreign-minister-african-affairs.jpeg caption="" alt="" %}

 #### Ambassador R. Stephen Beecroft, US Ambassador in Egypt